The Crumbs on the Table

 "The Crumbs on the Table" is a German fairy tale collected by the Brothers Grimm, number 190.

 It is Aarne-Thompson type 236*, Imitating Bird Sounds, because in the original Swiss dialect, the responses imitate live chickens.

 Synopsis

-A countryman tells his puppies to come into the parlor and take the crumbs.
-They say the mistress will beat them, but he persists and persuades them.
-The mistress returns just then and beats them, and the countryman only laughs, so they have to run away.
+A rooster tells his chicklets to come into the parlor and take the crumbs.
+They refuse, because the mistress will beat them, but he persists and persuades them.
+The mistress returns just then and beats them, but the rooster only laughs and says that he knew it would happen.